West Nile found in St. Charles parish, safety precautions in order

 AMA, La.
-(WGNO) — The Louisiana Animal Disease Diagnostic Laboratory has confirmed a positive mosquito sample for West Nile Encephalitis (WNV) in AMA, Louisiana in St. Charles Parish.
+(WGNO) — The Louisiana Animal Disease Diagnostic Laboratory has confirmed a positive mosquito sample for West Nile Encephalitis (WNV) in Ama.

-VDCI personnel are currently working to inspect the immediate area, increase sampling, enhance surveillance and spray the area on the evenings of August 25, 26, and 27.
+VDCI personnel are working to inspect the immediate area, increase sampling, enhance surveillance and spray the area on the evenings of Aug.
+25, 26, and 27.

 Elevated mosquito abatement operations will continue until mosquito numbers fall below established threshold levels.